OfficeDev/office-store-docs/docs/checklist.md

 # Am I ready to publish?

-Before submitting your Office Add-in for review, make sure it’s ready to be released to customers and that you’re making the most of your add-in description page that customers will see when they download your add-in
+Before submitting your Microsoft 365 app for review, make sure it’s ready to be released to customers and that you’re making the most of your app description page that customers will see when they download your app.

 ## Submission checklist